Nancy Pickard

 Nancy Pickard (born September 19, 1945, in Kansas City, Missouri) is an American crime novelist.
 She has won five Macavity Awards, four Agatha Awards, an Anthony Award, and a Shamus Award.
 She is the only author to win all four awards.
 She also served on the board of directors of the Mystery Writers of America.
 She received a degree in journalism from the University of Missouri in Columbia, Missouri and began writing when she was 35 years old.

 She is frequently a panelist at the Great Manhattan Mystery Conclave, a convention for mystery writers and mystery fans in Manhattan, Kansas.

+In 2017 her novel The Scent of Rain and Lightning was adapted into a film of the same name.